-Insurance Requirements: MSHSAA By-Law 309.0 states a student shall not be permitted to practice or compete for a school until it has verification that he/she has basic insurance coverage.
+INSURANCE REQUIREMENTS: MSHSAA By-Law 309.0 states a student shall not be permitted to practice or compete for a school until it has verification that he/she has basic insurance coverage.

-Parental Permission Standards: MSHSAA By-Law 308.0 states that prior to yearly interscholastic athletic participation, a student shall furnish a statement, signed by the student's parents or guardians, which grants permission for the student to participate in interscholastic athletics.
+PARENTAL PERMISSION STANDARDS: MSHSAA By-Law 308.0 states that prior to yearly interscholastic athletic participation, a student shall furnish a statement, signed by the student's parents or guardians, which grants permission for the student to participate in interscholastic athletics.

-Physical Examinations: MSHSAA By-Law 276, 283, and 309 states the school shall require of each student participating in athletics a physicians' certificate stating that he/she is physically able to participate in athletic contests of his/her school.
-The medical certificate is valid for the ensuing school year if administered on or after February 1st of the previous school year.
+PHYSICAL EXAMINATIONS: MSHSAA By-Law 276, 283, and 309 states the school shall require of each student participating in athletics a physicians' certificate stating that he/she is physically able to participate in athletic contests of his/her school.
+The medical certificate is valid for a period of two years from the date of the physical examination.